lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 The bishop plans and conducts bishopric meetings.
 Matters for consideration could include:

-  * Coordinating the work of salvation and exaltation in the ward.
+  * Coordinating God’s work of salvation and exaltation in the ward.

   * Strengthening individuals and families in the ward—especially youth and children.